 Businesses have regulatory standards they must adhere to as well as internal policies.
 These policies are designed to minimize risk, maximize product quality, and protect end-users.
 Historically, ensuring that these policies are reflected and followed daily was challenging.
 Many times compliance teams, development teams, and others all worked separately, which made it difficult to reconcile all the various requirements that these external and internal standards imposed.

-The goal of Compliance Management is to enable organizations to define and enforce policies to help them meet their regulatory and business requirements.
+The goal of Compliance Management is to help organizations to understand the state of their compliance.
 Compliance with GitLab should happen within GitLab and in the workflows that teams already are using.
 Keeping compliance within GitLab, rather than other tools, enables everyone to contribute and allows compliance to be a collaborative, rather than a confrontational, activity.
 Compliance Management helps ensure everyone can use GitLab to effectively develop, deploy, and manage applications inside of GitLab while still meeting their compliance requirements.

 GitLab frequently gets asked for an "easy button" for compliance.
 Users want to be able to flip a switch an be compliant with SOX, GDPR, and other standards immediately.
 Unfortunately, this is not possible for any vendor to provide.
 Meeting a compliance standard depends on the unique characteristics of a business and what the business's auditors want to see.
 For example, an eCommerce site will have different auditing needs and required controls than a financial institution, even if both are working on meeting a similar compliance standard.